Capital punishment in Germany: Confederation and Reich 1849–1933

 If the German constitution enacted by the Frankfurt Parliament in 1849 had come into force, capital punishment would have been abolished in most cases, since Art.
 III § 139 of the constitution stated: "Die Todesstrafe, ausgenommen wo das Kriegsrecht sie vorschreibt, oder das Seerecht im Fall von Meutereien sie zuläßt, [...], [ist] abgeschafft" ("Capital punishment, except when it is prescribed by martial law or permitted by the law of the seas in cases of mutiny, [...] [is] abolished").
 These lines were deleted in the constitution for the Erfurt Union of 1849/1850.

 Historian Christopher Clark noted that the death penalty was not very prevalent in Prussia.
 His work compared the number of executions in Prussia to the number in England and Wales in the first half of the 19th century, which together had about the same population as Prussia.
 Every year, England and Wales executed about sixteen times as many people.
-While in Prussia the death penalty was usually applied only in murder cases, the English also executed people for theft, sometimes even in minor cases.
+While in Prussia the death penalty was usually applied only in murder cases, the English also executed people for theft, sometimes even in minor cases, under the so-called Bloody Code.

-The German Empire (1871–1918) inflicted the death penalty for some forms of (1) high treason and for (2) murder.
+With the unification of Germany into the German Empire in 1871 and the introduction of the national Strafgesetzbuch, abolition was sincerely considered, but execution was maintained.
+Various states inflicted the death penalty for some forms of high treason and for murder.
 Murder was defined as killing with premeditation; only murder or attempted murder of one's sovereign was capital treason.